actris-ares/actris-earlinet-2024_annual_collection/README.md

 This collection contains for each station (if available):
 - all the aerosol backscatter profiles at 355, 532 e 1064nm;
 - all the aerosol extinction profiles  at 355, 532nm;
-- all the particle depolarization ratio profiles at 355, 532 e 1064nm.
+- all the particle depolarization ratio profiles at 355, 532 e 1064nm (related files also contain volume depolarization ratio profiles at the same wavelength).

 https://doi.org/10.57837/cnr-imaa/ares/actris-earlinet/2024/aerosol_optical_property_profiles
 https://commons.datacite.org/cnr-imaa/ares/actris-earlinet/2024/aerosol_optical_property_profiles

 Citation:
-Mona, L., Dema, C., Gumà-Claramunt, P., Ripepi, E., Salvia, V., Volini, M., & ACTRIS ARES Data Centre.
+Mona, L., D'Amico, G., Mattis, I., Dema, C., Gumà-Claramunt, P., Ripepi, E., Salvia, V., Volini, M., & ACTRIS ARES Data Centre.
 (2024).
 ACTRIS-EARLINET 2024 aerosol optical property profiles (Version 1).
 ACTRIS-ARES Data Centre. https://doi.org/10.57837/CNR-IMAA/ARES/ACTRIS-EARLINET/2024/AEROSOL_OPTICAL_PROPERTY_PROFILES

 **AKY station, Antikythera, Greece**
 ACTRIS-EARLINET 2024 aerosol optical property profiles over AKY Antikythera - Greece.
 This dataset collects all the aerosol optical property profiles collected in 2024 at aerosol remote sensing AKY station (Antikythera - Greece).
 This dataset is an incremental dataset: data collected in 2024 are added as soon as a new observation collected in 2024 is added on the ACTRIS/EARLINET database.